Sowhardo12/Field_Dispatch_System/README.md

 FLOW:

 1. Client Creates order status: CREATED
-2. Admin/Dispatcher accepts and dispatches status: DISPATCHED
+2. Admin/Dispatcher accepts and dispatches status: DISPATCHED   -> add to queue  -> processor accepts the work and processes  ->
 3. Assigned to a technician status: OFFERED
 4. Technician accepts the order status: IN_PROGRESS    /accept
 5. Completed the work status: COMPLETED